baherelshaikh/A-real-time-chat-app/README.md

 2. Open your web browser and navigate to `http://localhost:3000`.

+3. Open your another web browser and navigate to `http://localhost:3000`.

-3. Start chatting with other users in real-time!
+4. Start chatting with other users in real-time!

 ## File Structure: